 The ordination of Women in the Pacific Union

 In March 2012, at a regular quarterly meeting of the Executive Committee of the Pacific Union Conference of Seventh-day Adventists, a lay member moved that the Executive Committee begin immediately approving requests from local conferences for ordinations to the gospel ministry for both men and women.
 After much discussion, the motion was tabled until the next meeting on May 9.
 At the March meeting, an ordination study committee was appointed to study how to implement the ordination of both men and women within the policies of the church and within the authority of the union.
 The Union bylaws committee also met and recommended a bylaws change.
-On May 9, the executive committee, based on the recommendations of both of these smaller committees, voted to call a special constituency meeting on August 19.
+On May 9, the executive committee heard the reports from both of these smaller committees, then voted to call a special constituency meeting on August 19 to consider the issue.

 On August 19, 2012, the delegates to the Special Session voted (79% to 21%) to "approve ordinations to the gospel ministry without regard to gender,” but the delegates did not vote to amend the bylaws to say the Union would "generally" follow world church policy.
 That motion, which required a 66.7 percent positive vote to pass, received only 65.3 percent.
 The documents below represent the discussions that took place before, during and after the August 19 Special Session.